q-sys-community/q-sys-plugin-guide/README.md

 %userprofile%\Documents\QSC\Q-Sys Designer\Plugins
 ```

-This will now appear under user plugins.
+This will now appear under user plugins as version 0.0.0.0-master.
+When finished with changes, copy back to the repo and commit.

+**Note:** Please only submit tested and working files, always ensure they have been linted with the correct extensions (see below) to ensure only code changes are submitted and not syntax and spacing.
+We are opinionated with code in order to debug logic, not spacing.

 ## Development

-### Programming Environment
+### Programming Environment (IDE)

 For consistency of coding structure, Visual Studio Code should be used for development with the following extensions: